Industry Insights

 In high-throughput environments:

-• Customers want to order fast
+Customers want to order fast Efficiency is valued

-• Less social dining context
+Less social dining context QR accelerates the process

 Tech-Forward Brand Positioning